byzer-org/byzer-doc/kolo-lang/en-us/grammar/outline.md

 ## Macro function

-There are also functions in standard SQL, and the macro functions of Kolo-lang are SQL-level.
+There are also functions in standard SQL, and the macro functions of Byzer-lang are SQL-level.

 For example, writing a complete `load` statement every time can be a frustrating thing.
 You can encapsulate it as follows: